Blog / 2010 / My Brushes

 In 2008, it wasn’t a new brush that inspired me.
 Instead it was a conscious decision to experiment (along with an accident involving my right hand) that added another kind of mark to my paintings.
 This plate and spray bottle are what make the softness in Lily’s portrait possible.

 This is one of my favorite portraits that I’ve ever made—check out the explanation of the making of this piece which includes photos of the subjects.
-While my love for the painting, Andrea and Paula, probably has a lot to do with how I feel about people, Andrea and Paula, it’s also a matter of seeing all my marks united in one painting.
+While my love for the painting, Andrea and Paula, probably has a lot to do with how I feel about the people in the painting, it’s also a matter of seeing all my marks united in one painting.
 In that sense, it’s a record of how my tools have raised me up as a painter over the last ten years.
 Of course, the portrait of Andrea and Paula is not the last painting that I’ve made, and my style continues to evolve right along with my tool box.